Alexandra Batten MBACP

 I am registered with PODS: Positive Outcomes for Dissociative Survivors, to say that I am willing to work with clients diagnosed or suspected of having DID (Dissociative Identity Disorder).

-I practice from therapy rooms in the centre of Loughborough and in the village of Fenny Drayton.
+I practice from therapy rooms in the centre of Blaby and in the beautiful village of Market Bosworth.
+There is free parking at both centres (when available) and plenty of other available parking nearby.

 Maps & Directions